rileywheadon/poll-app/README.md

 ## Mail Setup

 See the instructions [here](https://www.namecheap.com/support/knowledgebase/article.aspx/9188/2175/gmail-fetcher-setup-for-namecheap-private-email/) to link the company email to your personal gmail account.
 Our company email address is admin@polll.org.
 Please set your name to "Admin" to retain anonymity.
 When choosing a port to send from, use SSL on port 465.
-Contact me for the account password.
+Contact me for the email account password and the development account password (these are not the same).